List of ambassadors of the United Kingdom to the United States

-The British Ambassador to the United States is in charge of the British Embassy, Washington, D.C., the United Kingdom's diplomatic mission to the United States.
-The official title is His Majesty's Ambassador to the United States of America.
+The British ambassador to the United States is in charge of the British Embassy, Washington, D.C., the United Kingdom's diplomatic mission to the United States.
+The official title is His Britannic Majesty's Ambassador to the United States of America.

 The ambassador's residence is on Massachusetts Avenue in Washington, D.C.
 It was designed by Sir Edwin Lutyens and built in 1928.

 Duties

-The position of ambassador to the United States is considered to be one of the most important and prestigious posts in His Majesty's Diplomatic Service, along with that of Permanent Under-Secretary of State at the Foreign and Commonwealth Office.
+The position of ambassador to the United States is considered to be one of the most important and prestigious posts in His Majesty's Diplomatic Service, along with that of Permanent Under-Secretary of State at the Foreign, Commonwealth and Development Office.

 The ambassador's main duty is to present British policies to the American government and people, and to report American policies and views to the Government of the United Kingdom.
 They serve as the primary channel of communication between the two nations, and play an important role in treaty negotiations.

 The ambassador is the head of the United Kingdom's consular service in the United States.
 As well as directing diplomatic activity in support of trade, they are ultimately responsible for visa services and for the provision of consular support to British citizens in America.
 They also oversee cultural relations between the two countries.